simonrose121/phd/_posts/2016-11-22-wider-reading.md

 - Working memory (can children hold sufficient information in their heads in order to solve problems?)
 - Abstraction (establishing new levels of complexity than can be applied to multiple contexts)
+- Guided discovery (a combination of instructionist and constuctivist approaches)
+- Top-down and bottom-up programming approaches